zlockewtg/RLinf/docs/source/rst_source/tutorials/index.rst

 - :doc:`mode/index`
-   Learn about the different execution modes supported by RLinf, including task-colocated mode, task-disaggregated mode, and a hybrid mode with fine-grained pipelining.
+   Learn about the different execution modes supported by RLinf, including collocated mode, disaggregated mode, and a hybrid mode with fine-grained pipelining.

 - :doc:`scheduler/index`